paulpacaud/paulpacaud.github.io/_pages/about.md

 At <a href="https://www.di.ens.fr/willow/">Inria and École Normale Supérieure Paris</a>, I’m super excited to be at the cutting edge of Robotics/3D/Language, focusing on enabling AI to generalize to novel scenarios.
 I am convinced that this is the path forward for intelligent machines.

-Balancing these two worlds (applied science and theory) has taught me the difference between creating a research prototype and deploying real-world solutions.
-Whether it’s crafting a research proof of concept or delivering a product, I love building useful things that tackle hard challenges.
+Balancing applied science and theory has taught me the difference between creating a research prototype and deploying real-world solutions.
+In a nutshell, the key takeaway is: I love building useful things that tackle hard challenges.

 I'm looking for research internships in 2025, so if you have any opportunities, I’d love to hear about them.